Income Protection Insurance for Doctors and Surgeons

 Before applying for insurance and getting approved, we will provide you with and easy step by step recommendation.

-Example 1: Income Protection for Dentists
+Example 1: Income Protection for Doctors

 A 40-year-old female non-smoker receives a maximum monthly benefit of $12,500.
 The annual premium is just over $4,100.
 The policy includes any occupation with total permanent disablement.
 The policy looks like this:

 - Monthly benefit $12,500

 - Total Permanent Disablement: $600,000 – Any Occupation.